 West Midlands Pension Fund uses valuation techniques to determine the carrying amount of property investments of which the College has a share.
 The outbreak of COVID 19 has impacted global financial markets and as at the valuation date, less weight can be attached to the previous market evidence to inform opinions of value.
-Valuations on the Pension Fund property are reported on the basis of 'material valuation uncertainty' consequentially less certainty and a higher degree of caution should be attached to the valuation.
-The College's pension fund property assets total £3,887m or 8% of total assets (2018-19 £4,362m or 8%).
+The College's pension fund property assets total £4,314m or 8% of total assets (2019-20 £3,887m or 8%).

-24 Related Party Transactions
+22 Related Party Transactions